 What is a Principal?

-A principal is someone who is the leader of an entire community within a school.
-He or she is responsible for managing the major administrative tasks and supervising all students and teachers.
-They are also known as head masters in some countries, as well as a few select schools in the United States.
+A principal is the leader of an entire community within a school, and is responsible for managing major administrative tasks and supervising both teachers and students.

 What does a Principal do?

 Leadership is typically cited as the most important trait of a successful principal.
 The ability to establish goals and objectives and design strategic plans to achieve them is vital.